Alexandre1er/Crunchyroll.bundle/README.md

 About
 =====
-This plugin provides access to the Anime, Drama, and Pop video content available at Crunchyroll.com.
+This plugin provides access to the Anime and Drama video content available at Crunchyroll.com.
 This plugin requires the user to have a **premium** crunchyroll.com membership.
 You can sign up for a free 14-day trial by [clicking here](https://www.crunchyroll.com/freetrial).
 Free membership accounts will not work.

 While this plugin is considered stable, there will always be bugs.
 Please submit bugs via the [Github issue tracker](https://github.com/MattRK/Crunchyroll.bundle/issues) or in the [official thread on the Plex forums.](https://forums.plex.tv/index.php/topic/73626-rel-crunchyroll-plugin/) I would love to hear feedback and/or suggestions.